Stuart is a Departmental Lecturer in Educational Assessment at the Department of Education.

 Gosia’s secondary research interest relates to the teaching and learning early algebra.
 In particular, in her MEd dissertation project she explored Polish teachers’ conceptions and approaches to teaching linear equations.

-Laura is the subject lead for the PGCE in Modern Languages and she also supervises higher degrees in the fields of instructed second language learning and language teacher education.
+Laura is Co-Director of the University of Oxford Education Deanery and subject lead for the PGCE in Modern Languages.
+She also supervises higher degrees in the fields of instructed second language learning and language teacher education.

 Before working with the department, Laura taught French and German at secondary school level.
 She became interested in teacher education whilst mentoring beginning languages teachers during their school placements.
 Her doctoral research focussed on in-service languages teachers’ professional learning experiences and needs.